Alexander-Nestle/Places-Insight/indexing/backend/README.md

 This module is the back end implementation of indexing and query, it contains following part:

+1. Config file
-1. Indexing Module
+2. Indexing Module
-2. Query Module
+3. Query Module
-3. Display Content Module
+4. Display Content Module
-4. Database Module (To be designed)
+5. Database Module (To be designed)

+### Configuration

+This is defined with config.json and Config.py

+The purpose of using configuration file is:

+1. To define the database type (memoryDB, mongoDB, etc)
+2. If using memoryDB, define which files it is written to.